tzaeschke/phtree-site/index.md

 ## Large nodes: AHC, LHC and BHC

 With increasing dimensionality $d$, node quickly become unwieldy due to having up to $2^d$ quadrants.
-Therefore, PH-tree implementations usually use arrays (array hypercube, or AHC) only for low dimensoinality, e.g. up to 3 or 4 dimensions.
+Therefore, PH-tree implementations usually use arrays (array hypercube, or AHC) only for low dimensionality, e.g. up to 3 or 4 dimensions.
 For $4 \leq d \leq 8$ implementations may use a list (LHC representation).
-For $d \gt 8$ many use trees, e.g. B+trees (BHC represenation).
+For $d \gt 8$ many use trees, e.g. B+trees (BHC representation).

 A 3D node in AHC (left) and LHC representation (right)|
 :-------------------------:|
 ![3D example](img/3D-example.png){:width="80%"}|

-In the example above, the AHC implementations uses 1 bit per slot to signify occupany of a slot/quadrant.
+In the example above, the AHC implementations uses 1 bit per slot to signify occupancy of a slot/quadrant.